 As a member of the board of directors and senior fellow, Dylan is directly involved in the day-to-day operations of ALPF and in researching and crafting various publications, reports, and studies on a wide-variety of critical subjects in the political and international environment.
 Dylan, and fellow board members, are the fiduciaries of the organization who steer ALPF towards a sustainable future by adopting sound, ethical, and legal governance and financial management policies, in addition to assuring the nonprofit has adequate resources to advance its mission.

 As the executive secretary, Dylan performs many high-level clerical and administrative tasks, including managing information technology, creating presentations or proposals, and taking responsibility for confidential company documents.

-Dylan completed his Master of Public Administration (M.P.A.) degree in December of 2016 from Arkansas State University and is a standing member of Pi Alpha Alpha: The Global Honor Society for Public Affairs & Administration.
-Mr. Bryant also holds a Bachelor of Arts in Political Science, Summa Cum Laude, from Columbia College, and an Associate of Arts, with Highest Honors, from State Fair Community College.
+Dylan received his Master of Public Administration (M.P.A.) from Arkansas State University and is a standing member of Pi Alpha Alpha: The Global Honor Society for Public Affairs & Administration.
+Mr. Bryant also holds a Bachelor of Arts in Political Science, Summa Cum Laude, from Columbia College.

 Born and raised in Iowa, Dylan currently lives near Jefferson City, the capital of the state of Missouri.

 Expertise: Public health, personnel management, statistics, legislation, policy, public administration, communications, technical writing, research, social media, web design, event planning

 Board Member, Director of Communication, & Former President